soarpatriot/tech-articles/other/ci.md

 ### CI

-CI is good for auto test and auto deploy, save your time and expose the problem at the first time.
+CI: for auto test and auto deploy, save your time and expose the problem at the first time.

+However, it depends on your test.